 Seasonality.
 Historically the Company has experienced reduced revenues, operating losses or decreased operating profits during the first and fourth quarters of the Company's fiscal years due to a seasonal slowdown in operations from poor weather conditions and overall reduced activities during the holiday season.
 During the Company's second and third fiscal quarters there has historically been an increase in revenues and operating profits.
 Management expects this trend to continue in future years.
-However, the second quarter of 2003 was adversely affected by the war in Iraq, prolonged terrorism alerts and the downturn in the economy.
+However, the second quarter of 2003 was adversely affected by the war in Iraq, prolonged terrorism alerts and the downturn in the economy, while the third quarter returned to trend.

 Economic conditions.
 Economic downturns or recessionary conditions can adversely affect the demand for the Company's services, principally within the Industrial Waste Management Services segment.
 Reductions in industrial production generally follow such economic conditions, resulting in reduced levels of waste being generated and/or sent off for treatment.
 The Company believes that its revenues and profits were negatively affected within this segment by the recessionary conditions in 2002, and that this trend has continued into 2003.
+However, recent months have shown that the economy is improving.

 Significant contracts.
 The Company's nuclear revenues are principally derived from the Department of Defense, the Department of Energy (DOE), either directly from each DOE site individually or through the broad-spectrum contracts, nuclear utilities, pharmaceutical companies and other commercial generators.
-M&EC operates under three broad-spectrum contracts ("Oak Ridge Contracts"), accounted for 20.9% and 22.8% of total consolidated revenues during the three and six months ended June 30, 2003, respectively.
+M&EC operates under three broad-spectrum contracts ("Oak Ridge Contracts"), which accounted for 19.3% and 21.4% of total consolidated revenues during the three and nine months ended September 30, 2003, respectively.
 As the M&EC facility continues to enhance its processing capabilities and completes certain expansion projects, the Company could see higher total revenue under the Oak Ridge Contracts.
-In February 2003, M&EC commenced legal proceedings against the general contractor under the Oak Ridge Contracts, seeking payment from Bechtel Jacobs of approximately \$4.3 million in surcharges relating to certain wastes that were treated by M&EC in 2001 and 2002 under the Oak Ridge Contracts.
+In February 2003, M&EC commenced legal proceedings against the general contractor under the Oak Ridge Contracts, seeking payment from Bechtel

+Jacobs of approximately \$4.3 million in surcharges relating to certain wastes that were treated by M&EC in 2001 and 2002 under the Oak Ridge Contracts.
 Bechtel Jacobs continues to deliver waste to M&EC for treatment, and M&EC continues to accept such waste.
 There is no guarantee of future business under the Oak Ridge Contracts, and either party may terminate the Oak Ridge Contracts at any time.
 Termination of these contracts could have a material adverse effect on the Company.
 The Company is working towards increasing other sources of revenues at M&EC to reduce the risk of reliance on one major source of revenues.